LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 Similar to the `decoder-events` option, the `stream-events` option controls whether the stream-events are added as counters as well.
 This is disabled by default.

-If any exception policy is enabled, stats counters are logged.
-To control verbosity for application layer protocol errors, leave `per-app-proto-errors` as false.

 Outputs
 ~~~~~~~